tiagofsanchez/blog/content/posts/2019-11-26-APIs, a simple tech wizardry.md

   - api
   - digital
   - growth
-publish: "no"
+publish: "yes"
 ---

-Anyone that exchanged thoughts with me will know that I am a big fan of API's as a mean to create new propositions, business models and quickly build and validate products and services that can be used by customers anywhere they are.
+Anyone that exchanged thoughts with me will know that I am a big fan of APIs as a mean to create new propositions, business models and quickly build and validate products and services that can be used by customers anywhere they are.

 For me technology is of the utmost importance in this day an age.
-I totally buy in to the vision of Marc Andreessen that "software is eating the world".
+I totally buy into Marc Andreessen's vision that "software is eating the world".

-Now that we got that out of the way and I have confessed by biases, why should you believe in that?
-What does it mean for you, specially if you don’t necessarily like or want to have anything to with do with technology.
+Now that we got that out of the way and I have confessed by bias, why should you believe in that?
+What does it mean for you, specially if you don’t necessarily like or want to have anything to do with technology.

 To better explain why you should care, let’s go back in time.

-# How Europe conquered the world
+# Was Europe technology advanced?

 History is a very interesting thing and it can definitely teach us a lot.
 Looking into the past as a way to understand what one should expect in the future can be misleading and we are, more often than not, wrong.
 However, indulge me on this thought process as I try to make sense of the European history and any lessons we can get from that.